Sloan Valve Company: History

 In addition to its flush valves based on diaphragm technology, Sloan also introduced piston-type flushometers, including the Crown and the GEM 2.
 A special piston-type flushometer, called the Naval, was built for marine applications.
 In 1976, Sloan introduced the Optima line of sensor-activated flushometers (the first few were installed at Chicago's O'Hare International Airport); battery-powered equivalents under the name Optima Plus followed in 1991.
 Sloan also now has solar-powered models with a battery back-up that operate using any artificial or natural light source.

+In the mid 1980s Sloan acquired Water Control International (WCI) who had developed Flushmate, which brought commercial pressure-assist technology to the residential market by use of an airtight plastic vessel placed in the tank that leverages supply line water to compress air.
+Passage of the Energy Policy Act of 1992 mandated a maximum of 1.6 gallons per flush (gpf), which provided the use-case for Flushmate to expand as a product line.

 Water-saving initiatives

 Sloan has made a major commitment to producing equipment that minimizes consumption of water.
 This effort is led by co-presidents Jim Allen, Kirk Allen and Graham Allen.

 The company is producing the dual-flush Uppercut flushometer with a green handle.
 Pressing the lever down produces a regular 1.6-gallon flush, while lifting the lever up produces a 1.1 gallon flush.

 Sloan also introduced waterfree urinals that use a special trap with a lightweight, biodegradable oil that allows the urine to pass through but prevents odors from escaping.

 The company also offers sensor-activated flushometers and other plumbing fixtures, including water-efficient electronic faucets, solid-surface lavatory systems, stainless-steel scrub sinks and wash stations, and bedpan washer flushometers.
 Other restroom fixtures include sensor-activated hand dryers, low-flow showerheads, networked water-control systems, and electronic soap dispensers.

+Sloan is currently integrating its products as internet of things devices with a cloud-based data analytics software, SC Argus Pro, to monitor water usage and condition in large facilities.